rust-lang/book/second-edition/src/appendix-04-macros.md

             }
         }
     } else {
-        //Nope.
+        // Nope.
 This is an Enum.
 We cannot handle these! panic!("#[derive(HelloWorld)] is only defined for structs, not for enums!");
     }
 }